Credit Cards Travel Credit Cards

 The Wells Fargo Autograph card allows new cardholders to earn 20,000 bonus points when you spend $1,000 in purchases in the first 3 months (that’s a $200 cash redemption value).
 Although it’s a low offer, it is accessible, and almost anyone can meet the spending requirement.

-The Chase Sapphire Preferred offers new cardholders a chance to earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening, and those points are worth 25% more if you redeem them through Chase Travel℠.
+The Chase Sapphire Preferred offers new cardholders a chance to earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
+Plus, get up to $300 in statement credits on Chase Travel purchases within your first year, and those points are worth 25% more if you redeem them through Chase Travel℠.
 This is obviously much more valuable than the Wells Fargo Autograph card, but be sure you can meet the higher spending requirement before you apply.

 FAQ